gyrdym/ml_algo/README.md

 ### Write the model to a json file

 Seems, our model has a good generalization ability, and that means we may use it in the future.
-To do so we may store the model to a file as JSON:
+To do so we may store the model in a file as JSON:

 ```dart
 await classifier.saveAsJson('diabetes_classifier.json');